CCS Attendance Guidance

 - Quarantine: When isolation of the student is ordered by the local health officer or by the State Board of Health.

 - Death in the Immediate Family: When the absence results from the death of a member of the immediate family of the student.
 For the purpose of this regulation, the immediate family of a student includes, but is not necessarily limited to, grandparents, parents, brothers, and sisters.
+An obituary is required.
+A maximum of 3 days will be excused.

 - Medical or Dental Appointments: When the absence results from a medical or dental appointment of a student.